Tichkematse

-Early Life/Education
+Early life and education

-Tichkemtase was born in 1857 in the Southern Tsitsistas/Suhtai (Cheyenne community), the location would later be present-day Oklahoma.
-Not much of his early life is known before his capture by the US army at age of 18.
+Tichkemtase was born in about 1857 in the Southern Tsitsistas/Suhtai (Cheyenne community), the location would later be present-day Oklahoma.
+Not much of his early life is known before his capture by the US army aged 18.
 In 1875, Tickmatase alongside 71 other native men and women was accused of committing "crimes against the US".
-All of them were imprisoned without trial and forcefully transported to a US army prison named Fort Marion or Castiollo de San Marcos in St. Augustine, Florida in May 1875.
+All of them were imprisoned without trial and forcefully transported to a US army prison named Fort Marion or Castiollo de San Marcos in St. Augustine, Florida, in May 1875.

 The goal of the fort was to assimilate the native prisoners to give up their Indian ways so they can adapt to American customs and society.
 The commander of the fort and the leader of the program, Richard Henry Pratt, forced the members of the prison to undertake many classes in English language, arts, and trades.
 After 3 years of assimilation at Fort Marion, Tichkemtase joined the Hampton Institute in Virginia.
 Within the institute, Tichkemtase was trained in English vocational skills and trades while learning other Euro-American cultures and religions.
-It is within this school where Tichkemtase proved himself to be a talented student and impressed his instructors enough to recommend him to a position to learn taxidermy of animal specimens at the Smithsonian Institute.
+It is within this school where Tichkemtase proved himself to be a talented student and impressed his instructors enough to recommend him to a position to learn taxidermy of animal specimens at the Smithsonian Institution.